 If you are traveling in a small party like 2 to 4 members, we suggest approximately US $10 per day per person as tips for your tour guide and US $5 per day per person for the driver as gratitude for their service.
 Gratuities can help improve the service for you.
 Anyone who has received a tip will recognize that his services have been appreciated.
 For your convenience, we suggest you tip the guide and driver when they see you off at the airport or pier at the end of each city tour.

-In my case, I've always been left off at my hotel.
-Quite often you'll find that your guide will see you right into the lobby.
+As for when to give the tip, often you'll find that your guide will see you right into the lobby or into the airport.
 If this makes you uncomfortable just say directly that you're fine to go inside on your own.
-Typically though, it's best to tip the driver as you leave the vehicle.
+Sometimes guides are obligated by their company to see you walk through security.
+It's best to tip the driver as you leave the vehicle.
 Then when you and your guide say your final farewells, hand the guide the tip.
 If you can let your guide know specifically what you liked about his/her style, it will help them in the future.
 I have found it truly is the case that they are doing their best and want to please their clients.

 My tour was really expensive up front.
 I don't want to think about tipping on top!

 You might have booked a really extravagant tour from your home country and feel that the added gratuity on top is egregious.
 Before you decide not to tip though, you should speak to the tour operator and ask them what is customary.
 Don't forget, your guide and driver are probably just simple employees of a larger operation.
-You may have paid a lot of money for your tour, but your guide and driver don't have any idea about this and are just doing their jobs.
+You may have paid a lot of money for your tour, but your guide and driver are very likely not seeing a big cut of that.
+They are just doing their jobs.

 Tipping Independent Operators